reanahub/docs.reana.io/docs/advanced-usage/access-control/rucio/index.md

       - rucio: true
 ```

-The `rucio` workflow hint is fully sufficient to instruct REANA to set up
+The `voms_proxy` and `rucio` workflow hints are fully sufficient to instruct
-the Rucio configuration  for your jobs.
-You don't have to modify the logic
+REANA to set up the Rucio configuration for your jobs.
+You don't have to modify
-of your workflow steps in any other way besides providing the above one-line
+the logic of your workflow steps in any other way besides providing the above
-workflow hint declarations.
+one-line workflow hint declarations.

 ## Creating your job environment images

-In the above examples, we have used `reana-env-rucioclient:1.0` as an
+In the above examples, we have used the `reana-env-rucioclient:1.0.0` as an
-example of the job environment container image that would be used at runtime to
+example of a job environment container image that can be used at runtime to
-execute the workflow step that is accessing some Rucio files.
-When REANA will
+access some Rucio-managed data files.
+When REANA will orchestrate the execution
-orchestrate the execution of this job, it will automatically create a sidecar
+of this job, it will automatically create a sidecar container that will perform
-container that will perform the necessary Rucio configuration beforehand, using
+the necessary Rucio configuration beforehand, using the secrets you uploaded.
-the secrets you uploaded.
-The environment image of your choice must have
+The environment image of your choice must simply contain the `rucio-clients`
-rucio-clients installed.
+package installed.